Cabergoline (By mouth)

 - Tell your doctor if you have liver disease, breathing or lung problems, heart disease, or high blood pressure.

-- This medicine may increase your risk for serious heart, kidney, lung, or stomach problems.
+- Increase risk for serious heart, kidney, lung, or stomach problems

 - The first few doses of cabergoline may make you lightheaded or dizzy, especially when you get up from a lying or sitting position.
 Get up slowly.
 Do not drive or use machines if you are not alert.